18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 <a href="https://corporateapps.gsa.gov/hr-links/">HR Links</a> is what you'll use to [request and document leave]({{site.baseurl}}/leave/) (sick, annual, bereavement, and more) as well as access your personnel file (your salary, your GS level, your supervisor, your past performance rating(s), and information about health insurance plan).

-You must [be on the VPN](https://docs.google.com/document/d/1nBNXt6Ov4KWmpz6y9rgKw93mxZucVsoYC4PFABTeIA4/edit#heading=h.bbs2uvvcjvcg) to connect to HR Links, if you work remotely.
+You must [be on the VPN](https://docs.google.com/document/d/1nBNXt6Ov4KWmpz6y9rgKw93mxZucVsoYC4PFABTeIA4/edit#heading=h.bbs2uvvcjvcg) to connect to HR Links, if you're working remotely.

 ## <a id="it-service-desk">IT Service Desk</a>